ReeseWang/ruoxi.wang/wireless-surround.md

 Thanks to the tip provided [here](https://www.maketecheasier.com/uninstall-system-apps-without-root-android/), we can remove the annoying voice assistant without rooting the device.

 A bit of warning: You won't be able to modify network settings of R1 via their APP after uninstalling the voice assistant.
-OTA updating after uninstalling will brick the device, so it's recommanded to update to latest version (3448) before uninstalling the voice assistant.
-For performing OTA update, look for posts in this [forum](https://www.right.com.cn/forum/forum.php?mod=forumdisplay&fid=158&filter=typeid&typeid=42) (Chinese).
+OTA updating after uninstalling will brick the device, so it's recommended to update to the latest version (3448) before uninstalling the voice assistant.
+For performing OTA updates, look for posts in this [forum](https://www.right.com.cn/forum/forum.php?mod=forumdisplay&fid=158&filter=typeid&typeid=42) (Chinese).

 The command for removing the stock voice assistant is here: